 · Administrative and Legal Reasons: If we need to disclose your personal data (i) to comply with a legal obligation and/or judicial or regulatory proceedings, a court order, or other legal process, (ii) to protect us, our members, or contractors against loss or damage.
 This may include (without limitation) exchanging information with the police, courts, or law enforcement organizations.

 6. DATA TRANSFERS

 Your personal data will be transferred to and stored in countries other than the country in which the information was originally collected, including other destinations inside and outside the European Economic Area ("EEA"), by our service providers for the purposes described above.

 Please note that the countries concerned may not provide the same legal standards for protection of your personal data that you have in the Principality of Liechtenstein or the EEA.
 Where we transfer your personal data to countries outside of the EEA, we will take all steps to ensure that your personal data continues to be protected.
 We will implement appropriate safeguards for the transfer of personal data to our service providers in accordance with the applicable law, such as relying on our service providers’ Privacy Shield certification or implementing standard contractual clauses for data transfers.
 If you would like to receive more information on the safeguards that we implement, including copies of relevant data transfer contracts, please contact us as indicated below.

 8. EMAIL MAILING LIST & MARKETING MESSAGES

-Email marketing messages may contain tracking beacons/tracked clickable links or similar server technologies in order to track subscriber activity within email marketing messages.
-Where used, such marketing messages may record a range of subscriber data relating to engagement, geographic, demographics and already stored subscriber data.
+Email marketing messages may contain tracking beacons, tracked clickable links, or similar server technologies in order to track subscriber activity within the email marketing messages.
+Where used, such marketing messages may record a range of subscriber data relating to engagement, geography, demographics, and already stored subscriber data.

 9. SOCIAL MEDIA POLICY & USAGE